Need Assistance?

 What is Edgenuity Credit Recovery?

-An online program used by LISD to recover credit for classes already taken but failed.
+An online program is used by LISD to recover credit for classes already taken but failed.
 The courses are taken by semester for recovery.
 Students will watch/read lessons in an online program that aligns with the content taught in the LISD course.
 Students will take notes, do activities and/or labs, and take quizzes and tests.
 Students who successfully complete and pass the course will receive a grade (not averaged into the GPA) on their transcript.
 The originally failed grade remains on the transcript as well.

 How do I enroll for a course?